4 Scientifically Backed Ways To Support Your Breast Health

 About 30 to 40% of breast cancers are linked to lifestyle factors.1

 Yes.
 That’s true.
-While many believe breast disorders/conditions are genetic, hereditary connections are responsible for less than 10% of the cases.2
+While many believe breast disorders/conditions are genetic, hereditary connections are only responsible for less than 10% of the cases.2

 However, there are lifestyle changes you can make right now to support your breast health.